 f) Agent of Record.
 At initial enrollment, individuals may notify Covered California of an Agent delegation.
-Covered California shall send notice of the delegation to the Contractor via the 834 enrollment file.
-Upon receipt of the 834 enrollment file, Contractor shall approve the delegation (unless an Agent is not licensed or not appointed) and has five (5) days to update their system.
+Covered California shall send notice of the delegation to the Contractor via the 834 enrollment file or a weekly reconciliation file.
+The format of the reconciliation file shall be defined by Covered California.
+Upon receipt of the 834 enrollment file or reconciliation file notification, Contractor shall approve the delegation (unless an Agent is not licensed or not appointed, or such delegation would conflict with Contractor’s vesting provisions of its agent agreements) and has five (5) days to update their system.
 Covered California recognizes that Contractor may contract with insurance agencies who employ or contract with Agents.
-Covered California further understands that Contractor may delegate an employed or contracted Agent writing business for the benefit of an Agency.
-If requested, the Contractor shall send an Agent of Record Exception Report which includes any changes Covered California requested, but were not made.
+Covered California further understands that Contractor may delegate an employed or contracted Agent writing business for the benefit of an Agency, the Agency, or primary Agent at the Agency, instead of the specific Agent who enrolled a consumer.
+As such, an Agent delegation may consist of an Agent, Agency, or primary Agent with an Agency.
+The Contractor shall send an Agent of Record Exception Report by 5PM on the last business day of the month which includes any changes Covered California requested, but were not made.

 g) Change to Agent of Record.
 Individuals may notify Covered California of an Agent delegation change.
-Covered California shall send notice of the delegation change to the Contractor via the 834 maintenance file.
-Upon receipt of the notification, Contractor shall approve the delegation (unless an Agent is not licensed or not appointed) and has five (5) days to update their system to reflect this change upon receipt of all required information from Covered California.
+Covered California shall send notice of the delegation change to the Contractor via the 834 maintenance file or a weekly reconciliation file.
+Upon receipt of the notification, Contractor shall approve the delegation (unless an Agent is not licensed, not appointed,or such delegation would conflict with Contractor’s vesting provisions of its agent agreements) and has five (5) days to update their system to reflect this change upon receipt of all required information from Covered California.
 Contractor shall notify the existing agent of the delegation change within ten (10) business days.
-If requested, the Contractor shall send an Agent of Record Exception Report which includes any changes Covered California requested, but were not made.
+The Contractor shall send an Agent of Record Exception Report by 5PM on the last business day of the month which includes any changes Covered California requested, but were not made.
 Covered California recognizes that Contractor may contract with insurance agencies who employ or contract with Agents.
-Covered California further understands that Contractor may delegate an employed or contracted Agent writing business for the benefit of an Agency.
+Covered California further understands that Contractor may delegate an employed or contracted Agent writing business for the benefit of an Agency, the Agency, or primary Agent at the Agency, instead of the specific Agent.
+As such, an Agent delegation may consist of an Agent, Agency, or primary Agent with an Agency.

 h) Carrier Scorecard.
 Covered California will administer an annual Agent survey that rates the services Contractor provides to Agents, including those services required in this Section 2.2.6.
 Covered California will solicit comments from the QHP Issuers to develop the Agent Survey prior to finalization.
 Covered California will utilize the results of this survey to identify areas of improvement and work with QHP Issuers to improve performance.

-i)
+i) Agent Communication and Sales Strategy.
+Contractor shall provide Covered California with an agent communications and sales strategy for the individual market on an annual basis.
+Covered California may also request an update to the agent communications and sales strategy if market conditions in the individual market change due to legislative action or economic fluctuations.
+The agent communications and sales strategy should detail the methods, frequency, and subject matter of communications that the contractor plans to send to agents over the course of the year.
+Furthermore, the communications and sales strategy should define the contractor’s approach to utilizing agents as a resource to facilitate enrolling individuals in coverage both directly and through Covered California.

 2.3 Enrollment and Marketing Coordination and Cooperation